hirotyjp/rp-project/README.md

 ## Limitations

-   - RP2B and RP2040 cannot know when they can start sending the PIN, it means you need to input the PIN as soon as PC is up.
-Sometimes BitLocker is timed out and PC is turned power off.
+   - RP2B and RP2040 cannot detect when to start sending the PIN.
+     This means the PIN must be sent immediately after the PC powers on.
+In some cases, BitLocker may time out and force the PC to power off before the PIN is entered.
-   - Software UART is quite unstable, it receives some noises sometimes from surrounded systems, and it inputs strange Keycode frequently.
-If necessary, you can disable it and use only Hardware UART.
-I have never tested but RP4 has many Hardware UART (several Mini UART), it would be possible to replace the current Software UART with Hardware UART in case other RPs.
+   - Software UART is unstable.
+     It sometimes receives noise from nearby systems, causing incorrect keycodes to be sent.
+If needed, you can disable the software UART and use only the hardware UART.
+I have not tested it, but the Raspberry Pi 4 has multiple hardware UART interfaces (including several Mini UARTs), so replacing the current software UART with a hardware UART should be possible on other Pi models.
+   - Entering a wrong PIN cannot be corrected.
-   - If you send wrong PIN and fail to unlock, you won't be able to remove the PIN on the screen, because this program cannot support to send `DEL` or `BS` key currently.
-As a result, you may need to wait until PC is powered off by timeout.
+     If an incorrect PIN is sent and BitLocker rejects it, you cannot delete the input because this program currently does not support DEL or Backspace keys.
+As a result, you may need to wait until the PC powers off due to timeout.